zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DatePicker.md

     ?>

 ### parseFormats
-Specifies the formats, which are used to parse the value set with value() method or by direct input.
+Specifies a lis of date formats used to parse the value set with value() method or by direct user input.
 If not set the value of the format will be used.
-Note that value of the format option is always used.
+ Note that format option is always used parsing process.

 #### Returns
 `\Kendo\UI\DatePicker`